 Train yourself to pause, assess the situation, process it internally, and then respond with clarity and confidence.
 This discipline keeps you in control of your words, actions, and presence — even in chaotic environments.

 Reactions stem from emotional overwhelm.
 They are often driven by environmental triggers rather than your values or long-term goals.
-When you react instead of responding, you risk losing focus, and the real objective of the interaction is often missed or derailed.
+When you react instead of responding, you risk losing focus, and the fundamental objective of the interaction is often missed or derailed.

 Keep Records, But Do Not Retaliate